 (2) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the Eleventh Supplementary Agreement is to operate and take effect despite any other Act or law.

-[Section 4E inserted by No. 17 of 2008 s.
+[Section 4E inserted: No. 17 of 2008 s.
 5.]

 4F.
 Twelfth Supplementary Agreement ratified and implementation authorised